Plofland/react-personal-portfolio/README.md

 ## Projects Section

--   [x] add a short description for each project (maybe a hover state that has the short description over the image)
--   [x] responsive issue: project description shows on mobile
--   [x] fix pixel gap bug under the project images
 -   [ ] (mobile) make extra project images for that are half the size of the desktop sizes (110KiB --> 55KiB)
 -   [ ] (STRETCH) stagger animate the projects on entrance